nina-flores/mold-busters/README.md

 # Mold Busters

-This repository holds the code related to **The Impact of a 2019 System-Wide Mold Intervention in New York City Public Housing on Emergency Department Visits for Asthma**
+This repository holds the code related to **Mold Intervention in Public Housing and Asthma Emergency Department Visits**